vikramsalunkhe256/youtube-comments-sentiment-analysis/README.md

 These insights show a collective dissatisfaction with the rigid structure of the Indian education system and a **growing desire for a more balanced, student-friendly approach**.

+## Acknowledgments

+I would like to extend my sincere thanks to **Tharun Speaks**, the YouTube channel that created and uploaded the video used for this analysis.
+The content provided valuable insights into the discussion on education in India.

+Additionally, special thanks to all the individuals who shared their opinions in the comment section of this video.
+Your voices were integral to this sentiment analysis.

+I would also like to express my gratitude to the developers of the sentiment analysis models available on Hugging Face.
+Your work made it possible to analyze and understand the sentiments expressed in the comments effectively.

 ## Author

 Developed by Vikram Salunkhe.